WebOrigami/docs/src/content/language/comparison.md

 }
 ```

-On difference is that the Origami example permits the `createPage` function to be `async`, while JavaScript prohibits the declaration of `async` getters.
+On difference is that the Origami example permits the `createPage` function to be `async`, while JavaScript doesn't have syntax for declaring `async` getters.

 ## Implied exports and imports